merll/docker-map/docs/guide/containers/yaml.rst

    host_root: !path $SITE_ROOT

-Nested elements are also expanded on their first level of sub-elements, when the tag is applied to a list or associative array:
+When the tag is applied to a list or associative array, nested elements are also expanded on their first level of
+sub-elements:

 .. code-block:: yaml